 And consider using cuts that are less popular but cheaper.
-Flank steak, chicken thighs, veal shank or pork hock are just as nutritious – supplying iron, zinc and protein – as breast, strip loin or tenderloin.
-“They do tend to be a little tougher," says Mah.
+Flank steak, chicken thighs, veal shank or pork hock are just as nutritious as breast, strip loin or tenderloin.
+They all supply iron, zinc and protein.
+“The cheaper cuts do tend to be a little tougher," says Mah.
 "But they tenderize if braised over a longer time.”

 Meat provides protein.
 But protein comes in cans, too.
 “Canned tuna, sardines and salmon are sources of protein,” says Jaelin.
 “And, as a bonus, they provide omega 3 fatty acids, calcium and vitamin D.”

-6. Rediscover root vegetables
+7. Rediscover root vegetables

-They are typically cheap, and are so versatile.
+They’re also very versatile.
 “Just think of all the ways to prepare potatoes.
 For example, mashed, boiled, baked, scalloped or made into soup,” says Sunderland.

 “Why not make a medley of roasted root vegetables?” suggests Sunderland.
 “Cube some beets, carrots, rutabaga and squash.
 Toss them with your favourite dried herbs and a drizzle of oil.
 Then roast them in a big tray.”

-7. Store food properly
+8. Store food properly

 Reducing food waste will save you money.
 Did you know apples spoil 10 times faster in the fruit bowl than in the fridge?
 And that potatoes like a cool, dark spot so they don’t soften and sprout?

-8. Choose a "ripeness range"
+9. Choose a "ripeness range" of fruit and vegetables

 “This gives you a supply of pears to last the week without going to waste.”

 - Can’t use the whole bag of carrots?
 Slice and freeze them, blanching them first in boiling and then ice water, for best results.

-9. Go for frozen foods
+10. Go for frozen foods

-“Fruits and vegetables are frozen at their peak of freshness so they are just as nutritious as fresh,” says Jaelin.
+“Fruits and vegetables are frozen at their peak of freshness, so they are just as nutritious as fresh,” says Jaelin.
 You can easily add frozen veggies to main dishes like casseroles and stews.
 You can also use frozen fruits in oatmeal, yogurt, baking and smoothies.
 Great choices include edamame, peas, corn and berries.